lbl-srg/soep/doc-design/source/softwareArchitecture.rst

                           const fmi2ValueReference vr,
                           const fmi2Real x);

-- Avoiding global algebraic solutions when doing atomic/subset lookups when the algebraic dependencies can be partitioned is probably difficult but worth investigating.
-  [Stuart: Can you elaborate?
-I don't quite understand.
-Should this be in a section "Getting individual outputs"?
-Is a "lookup" a call to fmi2GetReal?]
+- Furthermore, if algebraic loops can be partitioned in such a way that a minimum set of equations need to be updated during iterative solutions, this may further reduce computing time for QSS.

 Getting derivatives of state variables